 The entire order-to-cash (O2C) process is more complicated than it looks.
 Many presume that the complexity is limited to placing the orders and delivering them.
 But the real trouble comes when you have to collect the payments.
 The receivables collection process is a challenge for a majority of the small and mid-sized businesses (SMBs).
 Even if you have vetted your customers well and delivered the invoice correctly, there is no guarantee that the money will flow in smoothly without any hiccups.
 When A/R processes don’t go as planned, finance executives get concerned about outstanding receivables.
 Collecting these overdue payments requires additional resources.
 It also leads to higher operational expenses and increases the time-to-cash, thus affecting your ROI.

 Let’s first look at the traditional accounts receivables management methods and how they stop you from achieving a higher ROI.

 Traditional receivables collection management relies on manual methods to handle the tasks, such as sending correspondences, collecting payments, matching the invoices, and handling disputes.
 These practices work when you have a small customer base and small-dollar value payments.
 But they are not feasible when the volume of customers and incoming payments increase.

-Let’s look at how your bottom line gets affected at every step in the AR process.
+Let’s look at how your bottom line gets affected at every step in A/R processes.

 The task of aggregating customer data, payment history, and remittance information is often done manually.
 Gathering this information manually from multiple sources such as physical records, web portals, emails, and snail mails is time-consuming and requires more resources.
 Your analysts also get tangled in the manual/clerical tasks and are not able to focus on strategic jobs such as credit and collections.